klabhub/mslurm/README.md

 *** Note that this toolbox does not use the Matlab Parallel Server.
 The disadvantage is that its many nice/useful features are not accessible.
 The advantage is that you don't need a MPS license.
 If you have an MPS license, then [kSlurm](https://github.com/klabhub/kSlurm) may be a better option for you.
 Although you should be warned that debugging code that runs through MPS is not for the faint of heart. ***

 ## Installation:
 Here are the necessary steps to get this toolbox to work.
-The examples use the Rutgers Amarel cluster, but this should work on any HPC cluster with the SLURM scheduler.
+The examples use the Rutgers Amarel cluster but should work on any HPC cluster with the SLURM scheduler.

 ### Authentication  setup
 An RSA key allows your local computer to set up a connection with the cluster without requiring you to enter your password.
 The mslurm toolbox uses this to send commands from the client to the server.